ATALLC/AppliedCategoryTheory/README.md

 # Applied Category Theory for Software Engineers

+> *Programming is just category theory by other means.*

 > *“Category theory is the mathematics of **composition**.
 Software engineering is the **practice** of composition.”*

 Welcome!
 This repository is the **hands‑on playground** for engineers learning Applied Category Theory (ACT) through the **LevelUp** program.
 Everything here aims to turn abstract diagrams and proofs into code, infrastructure, and AI workflows you can run today.